msh9/codinginthetrenches.com/content/post/2021-01-15-service-level-values.md

 <!--more-->

 The last decade has seen some books from Google and others popularize service level indicators and objectives (SLIs and SLOs) as a way of establishing the reliability of a service.
-The Google SRE books (links) are an excellent starting place for those unfamiliar with these concepts.
+The Google [SRE books][1] are an excellent starting place for those unfamiliar with these concepts.
 The following will illustrate a couple challenges associated with determining a SLO value for a service's features as deployed in a cloud environment.